Chocolate bag dessert filled with your favorite treats! This do-it-yourself centerpiece is a stunner, and will be the star of any special occasion!

 - Open bag and fold down the top rim of the bag 1-inch.
 Set aside.

-- Melt have of the chocolate chips in a double broiler or microwave until creamy.
+- Melt half of the chocolate chips in a double broiler or microwave until creamy.

 - Place bag on a sturdy baking sheet.
 Spoon in some chocolate on one side of the bag and smooth to about 1/16-inch thickness with a pastry brush.
 Place in the refrigerator for 10 minutes while the chocolate hardens.
 Repeat until all sides are covered in chocolate.
 Gently place bag up right and coat the bottom of the bag with chocolate.
 Return to the refrigerator until firm for about an hour.